shoes for platform tennis

 Unfortunately, there are no shoes designed exclusively for platform tennis.

-However, there are many outdoor specific court shoes that are really great options.
+However, there are many outdoor-specific court shoes that are really great options.
 You just have to know what to look for.
+As for investing in expensive court shoes for platform tennis, I don’t recommend it.

-As for second question.
-The answer is no. It isn't a good idea to spend close to $150 on a fancy pair of court shoes for platform tennis.
-It's a wast of money.
-Finding a tough, relatively affordable pair is ideal.
+It isn’t a good idea to spend close to $200 on a fancy pair of court shoes that probably were not designed for platform tennis.
+It’s a waste of money.
+Finding a durable, relatively affordable pair is ideal.

 What To Look For When Choosing Court Shoes For Platform Tennis

-You’ll also want to avoid a super lightweight court shoe.
-Lightweight court shoes are great for tennis or indoor pickleball but when playing outside on a platform tennis court - lighter court shoes are not going to last.
+You’ll also want to avoid super lightweight court shoes.
+Lightweight court shoes are great for tennis or indoor pickleball but when playing outside on a platform tennis court – lighter court shoes are not going to last.

 So, you lose that durability factor with lighter court shoes.
-For platform tennis, I avoid lighter court shoes all together.
+For platform tennis, I avoid lighter court shoes altogether.

 When it comes to shoes for platform tennis, look for an outdoor court shoe that gives you these five key features: